tonybeltramelli/Android-Wear-Permissions-Bug/README.md

         android:protectionLevel="dangerous" />
 ```

-This vulnerability allow any attacker to ship a legit application on Google Play store with a backdoor allowing communication with its server without the user permission.
+This vulnerability allows any attacker to ship a legit application on Google Play store with a backdoor allowing communication with its server without the user permission.
 The number of possible attacks leveraged by such a vulnerability can lead to serious threats (privacy leak, user tracking, remote code execution, DDoS, and many more...).

 ###Steps to reproduce

-1. Create project Phone/Wear project on Android Studio:
+1. Create project Phone/Wear project in Android Studio:
     1. File > New Project
     2. Select: Phone And Tablet with Minimum SDK "API 22: Android 5.1 (Lollipop)"
     3. Select: Wear with Minimum SDK "API 21: Android 5.0 (Lollipop)"